19hours/sg-statutes/Acts/Customs Act.md

 [3/2008 wef 04/04/2008]

+(2A) An exemption under subsection (2)(a) need not be published in theGazette.

+[Act 29 of 2018 wef 18/02/2019]

-(3) In granting an exemption or directing a remission or refund, the Minister may impose such conditions as he may consider fit.
+(3) In granting an exemption or directing a remission or refund, the Minister may impose such conditions (including, for an exemption, conditions subsequent) as he may consider fit.

 [4/2003]

+[Act 29 of 2018 wef 18/02/2019]

 (4) Any goods in respect of which an exemption from the payment of customs duties, excise duties, taxes, fees or other charges has been granted under subsection (1) or (2) shall be —